microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 ### Secure Communication to Azure

-If your enterprise does not have an existing secure communication channel to the Azure cloud, consider setting up a Point-to-Site (P2S) Virtual Private Network (VPN) for demonstration purposes only.
-This will allow you to access the Information Assistant user experience (UX).
-To implement this for demonstration purposes, you’ll need to add a VPN Gateway to the Information Assistant infrastructure by creating a gateway subnet and a VPN Gateway then downloading a VPN client and connecting it to the VPN Gateway to access resources on the virtual network (vNet).
+If your enterprise does not have an existing secure communication channel to the Azure cloud, consider setting up a Point-to-Site (P2S) Virtual Private Network (VPN) for deployment purposes only.
+To implement this for deployment purposes, you’ll need to add a virtual network and VPN Gateway to your Azure subscription by a VPN Gateway then downloading a VPN client and connecting it to the VPN Gateway to access resources on the virtual network (vNet).
+You will also need to then peer you virtual network where your VPN is to the Information Assistant virtual network.

 More information on [using an Azure VPN Gateway Point-to-Site VPN](https://learn.microsoft.com/en-us/azure/vpn-gateway/work-remotely-support)

 Detailed information on how to [create and manage a VPN Gateway is available at learn.microsoft.com](https://learn.microsoft.com/en-us/azure/vpn-gateway/tutorial-create-gateway-portal)

+**** Peering your network with the Information Assistant virtual network

+When peering your virtual network with the Information Assistant virtual network, you will need to ensure the following settings are enabled on your peering configuration:

+* Allow gateway or route server in '*my VPN virtual network*' to forward traffic to '*infoasst-vnet-xxxxx*'

+and the reciprocal setting of

+* Enable '*infoasst-vnet-xxxxx*' to use '*my VPN virtual network's*' remote gateway or route server

+This will ensure that the Azure DNS private resolver set up by the Information Assistant accelerator can resolve traffic properly to your VPN connection.

 ### Secure Communication with Microsoft Cloud for Sovereignty (MCfSov)

-TBD
+Information Assistant accelerator is compatible with the Online Landing Zone (LZ) of the Microsoft Cloud for Sovereignty (MCfSov).
+Within a MCfSov setup, you can find an established Connectivity management group and LZ where an existing virtual network and infrastructure already exist.

+>We recommend that connectivity to Information Assistant in the Online LZ be made accessible by peering the Information Assistant virtual network with the existing MCfSov Connectivity LZ virtual network.

+At this time the current release of Information Assistant is not compatible with the MCfSov Corporate LZ for the following reasons:

+* Azure Functions require use of an Azure Storage Account to store function keys and state files for scalable Azure Function Plans.
+Currently we are unable to use both Azure Entra authentication and Azure Private Links for Azure Storage together with Azure Function Apps.
+This configuration violates one of the policy definitions in the MCfSov Corp LZ policies that prevent deployment.
+* Azure AI Services currently do not support Azure Entra authentication when using Azure Private Links.
+This configuration violates one of the policy definitions in the MCfSov Corp LZ policies that prevent deployment.